Goeasy: Operations

+Footprint

+Customers can apply online and through a national branch network of over 400 locations across Canada, along with point-of-sale financing offered through merchant partners.

 Community involvement

 goeasy has been working with the Boys & Girls Clubs of Canada since 2004.
 In that time, goeasy has organized national fundraising campaigns, raising more than one million dollars for the organization.
 They continue to support the Boys and Girls Club.
 In 2014, goeasy launched easybites, with a $2.5 million donation and a commitment to build 100 safe and functioning kitchens in Boys & Girls Clubs across the country. easybites has grown into an annual fundraising campaign called “Feed the Future” which is well ahead of its 10-year goal of having donated 40 kitchens at the close of 2018.

 The easybites program makes it easier for Boys & Girls Clubs of Canada to offer nutritious meals and snacks to youth visiting the centers.
 Renovating the kitchen spaces also enables more locations to provide cooking and nutrition classes.
 Boys & Girls Clubs in Midland, Sarnia, Cranbrook, Cornwall, Yarmouth, Toronto, Ponoka, and Charlottetown have benefited from the easybites program. goeasy branches often remain involved with their local Boys & Girls Clubs well after the new kitchens are installed.